-The Division of Nutritional Sciences offers two post-graduate programs including: the Dietetic Internship with a research concentration, which provides in-depth community, clinical, management, and research experiences; and the Post-baccalaureate Certificate Program in Health Studies, which has been carefully designed to meet the expectations of professional school admissions.
+The Division of Nutritional Sciences offers two post-graduate programs including: the Dietetic Internship with a research concentration, which provides in-depth community, clinical, management, and research experiences; and the Post-baccalaureate Certificate Program in Health Studies (available in 2020), which has been carefully designed to meet the expectations of professional school admissions.

 The Cornell University Division of Nutritional Sciences Post-baccalaureate Certificate Program in Health Studies has been carefully designed to meet the expectations of professional school admissions.
 The Post-baccalaureate program can improve the chances for admission in health professional schools such as medical, dental, nursing and physical therapy.

 This program is an intensive two-semester, 32-credit program.
 Required courses include a two-semester Integrate Health Studies and one-semester Health & Humanities and Preparation for Professional Studies courses.
 These are taken alongside electives that can be selected from a myriad of courses that are available at Cornell in the natural and applied sciences.
 There are opportunities to explore possibilities for research and community service.
 The Cornell Division of Nutritional Science affiliation means access to courses that match the expectations of professional schools as well as to a large array of elective possibilities.